Skip to main content

 Since each observer of a deep-history squad must have a non-pruned history, their (non-ordinary) databases have to be either downloaded or reconstructed, in advance (covered later, in detail).

-Observer configuration
+Observer installation and configuration

 tip